MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-policy/includes/3-how-azure-policy-works.md

 The available effects are:

 * **Append**: Adds the defined set of fields to the request.
-* **Audit**: Generates a warning event in activity log but doesn't fail the request.
+* **Audit**: Generates a warning event in the activity log but doesn't fail the request.
-* **AuditIfNotExists**: Generates a warning event in activity log if a related resource doesn't exist.
+* **AuditIfNotExists**: Generates a warning event in the activity log if a related resource doesn't exist.
 * **Deny**: Generates an event in the activity log and fails the request.
 * **DeployIfNotExists**: Deploys a related resource if it doesn't already exist.
 * **Disabled**: Doesn't evaluate resources for compliance with the policy rule.